JonaFlavier/JonaFlavier/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-### 🌱 I’m currently learning about OpenCV, ML, IoT and Web Development.
+### 🌱 I’m currently learning about OpenCV, ML, Data Analytics and Web Development.

 ### 🔭 I’m currently working on a simple image processing app in Java.

-### 🤔 I’m looking for help with understanding distributed systems
+### 🤔 I’m looking for help with understanding more techstacks and architecture pipelines